 BAMUN Rare Friction Instrument

-1. The Court Orchestra
+1. The court orchestra

 The Bamun Kingdom was famous for its massive palace orchestras, which combined drums, ivory trumpets, iron gongs, and highly specialized idiophones like this one.

 - The Rasp/Scraper: This is a friction instrument.
 A musician would rapidly scrape a stiff stick or bone up and down the deep notches, producing a loud, rhythmic, grating sound.
+The heavily rubbed edges of these horizontal notches bear physical witness to decades of repetitive mechanical friction, physically manifesting the object's functional purpose.

 - Regulating the Festival: The sound was used to regulate the tempo of royal dances and to create a terrifying, unearthly acoustic environment announcing the arrival of masked spirits or the King (Fon) himself.

-2. Sculptural Utility
+2. Sculptural utility

 Summary